GentlemanRider/FreeCAD-Flat-Icons/Workflow/WorkflowPlan.md

 - include all the existing icons into master files (CreateIconSet.md)
 - refactor them with CSS styles.

-Grouping them can be done as soon as we want, CSS refactoring is postponed until there is some kind of rigidity and peer review in the CSS classes definition.
+Grouping them can be done as soon as we want, CSS refactoring is postponed until there is some kind of rigidity and peer review in the design patterns and CSS classes definition.

 ## Scripting